netsurf-browser/netsurf/atari/doc/readme.txt

  This section describes Features that NetSurf-Core offers but which are not handled by the GEM frontend currently.

-- Frames
-- Hotlist / Bookmarks
  - Configuration dialog (use texteditor instead)
  - Grapical website history dialog

 Installation Notes: